paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The following sections provide a short discussion of the three approaches listed above.
 Which approach is most suitable depends on the application.
 A simple flow chart for the selection of reliability prediction methods is given in {numref}`method_figure6_2`, naming only Bayesian updating as a possible combined method to use both knowledge about the physical process leading to failure and relevant failure data.

-In practice, making a choice between Statistics and Physics of Failure may be less black and white than depicted in the flow chart.
+In practice, making a choice between Statistics and {term}`Physics of Failure <Physics of failure>` may be less black and white than depicted in the flow chart.
 For example, understanding the physics can help judging the relevance of available statistical data, and vice versa.
-Also, it should be noted that a combination of both approaches may also be achieved in a less sequential manner than with the Bayesian approach, where the Physics of Failure is used to derive a prior model that can then be updated using statistical data on observed failures.
-To give an example, the FIDES approach for reliability prediction, underlying the approach for EEE reliability prediction in {ref}`EEE chapter<sec_eee_handbook>` of this handbook, makes use of statistical base failure rates that are then tuned to give relevant results for a specific application with the aid of scaling factors that have been derived from the Physics of Failure.
+Also, it should be noted that a combination of both approaches may also be achieved in a less sequential manner than with the Bayesian approach, where the {term}`Physics of Failure <Physics of failure>` is used to derive a prior model that can then be updated using statistical data on observed failures.
+To give an example, the FIDES approach for reliability prediction, underlying the approach for EEE reliability prediction in {ref}`EEE chapter<sec_eee_handbook>` of this handbook, makes use of statistical base failure rates that are then tuned to give relevant results for a specific application with the aid of scaling factors that have been derived from the {term}`Physics of Failure <Physics of failure>`.

 ```{figure} pictures/method_figure6_2.png
 ---